-The health benefits of ooligan grease have been well documented (e.g., Kuhnlein, Chan, Thompson, & Nakai, 1982; Kuhnlein, Yeboah, Sedgemore, & Sedgemore, 1996; Phinney, Wortman, & Bibus, 2009).
+The health benefits of ooligan grease have been well documented (e.g., Kuhnlein, et al.,1982; Kuhnlein, Yeboah, Sedgemore, & Sedgemore, 1996; Phinney, Wortman, & Bibus, 2009).
 Ooligan grease consists of about 30% saturated fats and 55% mono-unsaturated fats making it more like olive oil than a typical fish oil.
 It is low in polyunsaturated fats which makes it more resistant to oxidation and spoilage making it easy to store which accounts in part for its desirability for trade.
 The nutritional contributions of ooligan grease are numerous.
 According to Kuhnlein, et al. (1982) ooligan grease is superior to lard, corn oil and margarine in providing fat soluble Vitamins A, E and K. It is a rich source of omega-3 fatty acids which help protect against diabetes and strokes (First Nations Health Council).
-Prior to contact, a high fat diet was common and in some areas ooligan fat made up a large portion of daily caloric intake as it was a common year-round condiment and often used to preserve food such as berries, but obesity and diabetes were rare.
-Ooligan grease has also been used as medicine to treat a variety of ailments from stomachaches and colds, to skin conditions and it has even been speculated that it prevents Seasonal Affective Disorder.
+Prior to contact, a high fat diet was common and in some areas ooligan fat made up a large portion of daily caloric intake.
+It was a common year-round condiment and often used to preserve food such as berries.
+Obesity and diabetes were rare.
+Ooligan grease has also been used as medicine to treat a variety of ailments from stomachaches and colds, to skin conditions and it has been speculated that it prevents Seasonal Affective Disorder.
 Unfortunately now, in addition to declining fish stocks, habitat contamination is a potential threat to health.
-First Nations are now faced with assessing the potential risk and benefits of traditional food sources.
-The risk being that “ooligans also contain PCBs and other organochlorines, and the further south in British Columbia the fish are harvested, the more contaminated they are” (Kuhnlein, 2003, p.
+First Nations are now faced with assessing the potential risk and benefits of traditional food sources, the risk being that “ooligans also contain PCBs and other organochlorines, and the further south in British Columbia the fish are harvested, the more contaminated they are” (Kuhnlein, 2003, p.
 54-55).
 The benefits include such things as nutrition and health, taste, social, cultural, ecological, and economic value, and educating the next generation.
 Currently, the benefits of the food appear to outweigh the risks of small amounts of contaminants contained within them (Kuhnlein, 2003).
-However, when the food is not available the people often rely on store bought food rather than traditional country food to the detriment of their health.
+However, when the food is not available the people often rely on store bought food rather than traditional country food, to the detriment of their health.

 Prestige Value of Ooligan Grease

 According to the People of Ksan (1980), “ooligan grease was truly the most valuable food on our grandmother’s grocery list – valuable from the standpoint of both prestige and health: caviar and cod-liver oil rolled into one” (p.
 92).
 The trading of ooligan grease provided huge wealth and power to the people of the North Coast (Hirch, 2013).
-According to Kuhnlein et al. (1982), The cultural significance of ooligan grease cannot be underestimated, as it was (and continues to be) a prominent food and gift during feasts and potlatch ceremonies.
-Early ethnographers among the Nuxalk and Kwakiutl people noted that it was a sign of poverty for a family to be without ooligan grease (p.
-155) The film, T’lina: the rendering of wealth (Cranmer, 2008) is aptly titled as it demonstrates that for the Kwakwaka’wakw the greatest honour is to have enough grease to give away at feasts and potlatches.
+According to Kuhnlein et al. (1982), the cultural significance of ooligan grease cannot be underestimated, as it was (and continues to be) a prominent food and gift during feasts and potlatch ceremonies.
+Early ethnographers among the Nuxalk and Kwakiutl people noted that it was a sign of poverty for a family to be without ooligan grease (Kuhnlein, et al., p.
+155) The film, T’lina: the rendering of wealth (Cranmer, 2008) demonstrates that for the Kwakwaka’wakw the greatest honour is to have enough grease to give away at feasts and potlatches.

 When fish and shellfish populations are depleted or brought to the brink of extinction, this biological loss generates culinary and other cultural consequences that may be too deep to immediately fathom.
 The loss of marine biodiversity affects all of us, but especially the coastal peoples of North America—both native and immigrant—who have built their bodies, minds and communities from the flesh of fish, a fact their salty stories, songs and sacred ceremonies celebrate (Nabhan, n.d., p.
 1 ).